exah/slate-edit-table/README.md

 ### Utilities and Transform

-`slate-edit-table` exports utilities and transforms:
+`slate-edit-table` exports utilities and changes:

 #### `utils.isSelectionInTable`